• Skip to primary navigation

 There are no crazy ingredients in these Banana Nut Streusel Muffins.
 Mostly stuff you have or can get easily.
 Don't make yourself crazy trying to gauge the perfect banana moment that is somewhere between black and rotten.
 If you can squish the banana easily, we're good.
 If you can mash it with a fork, it's go time.

-labeled ingredients for banana nut yogurt muffins.
+Image of ingredients for banana nut streusel muffins.

 See recipe card for quantities.